Monday, December 12, 2011

 But we know that this isn’t true and that if you have read his blog his students are the ones who say it best.
 Here are a few excerpts;

 You always felt as much a friend as a teacher, which is a rare thing, especially at the high school level.
-My love of photography continues, and to this day I can still hear your voice in my head, “No squirrel pictures!” :)
+My love of photography continues, and to this day I can still hear your voice in my head, “No squirrel pictures!” :) Sincerest thanks for teaching me to believe in myself and that my art is worth creating and sharing with others.

 The time spent in that classroom flew by and before I knew it you were helping me send in portfolios to college.
 I just read the post above mine and laughed out loud thinking of that squirrel picture you used as a demonstration of poor framing.
 We have a billion squirrels on our college campus and every time one scampers past I honestly think...how on earth would someone take a good picture of a squirrel?
 Not sure it could be done but if anyone is the man for the job it would be you.
 You have changed my life